pxc/gitbook/text/55_Glossary/0_Glossary.markdown

 _master_

 >   The default development branch.
 Whenever you
-    create a git repository, a branch named
+    create a Git repository, a branch named
     "master" is created, and becomes the active branch.
 In most cases, this contains the local development, though that is purely by convention and is not required.